Last Updated on

 As an Arkansas Medicare beneficiary, you may also be able to switch Medicare plan options during Special Enrollment Periods.
 If you lose your current coverage, qualify for other coverage, experience changes in your current plan that affect your health benefits, move to a new address where your old plan may not be available, or go through other, specific life-changing events, you may switch Medicare Advantage plans during a Special Enrollment Period.
 Be aware that these periods vary according to your health plan and the reason you need to switch plans.

-If for some reason you decide to leave your Medicare Advantage plan and switch back to Original Medicare, Part A and Part B, you can do so during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 each year in Arkansas and the rest of the United States.
+If for some reason you decide to leave your Medicare Advantage plan and switch back to Original Medicare, Part A and Part B, you can do so during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year in Arkansas and the rest of the United States.
+During this period you can also switch from one Medicare Advantage plan to another.
+If you disenroll from your Medicare Advantage plan, you’ll be able to join a Medicare prescription drug plan to go alongside your Original Medicare.

 If you decide to enroll in a Medicare plan option provided by a Medicare-approved private health insurance company, you may have a number of health plans available to you as Medicare beneficiary in Arkansas.
 Here’s a look at the main types of existing Medicare Advantage plans in Arkansas.

 Health Maintenance Organizations (HMOs) are among the most popular Medicare Advantage plans.
 HMO plans generally require Medicare Advantage beneficiaries to visit doctors, health-care providers, and hospitals included in their network, and they may also require beneficiaries to get a referral from their primary doctor to receive coverage for a number of health services.
 Those seeking a more flexible option can sign up for an HMO Point-of-Service (HMO-POS) plan, which sometimes lets beneficiaries in Arkansas go out of network for certain health services, but generally at a higher cost.